The UCP's propaganda machine goes after Alberta's registered nurses

 David Climenhaga, author of the Alberta Diary blog, is a journalist, author, journalism teacher, poet and trade union communicator who has worked in senior writing and editing positions at The Globe and Mail and the Calgary Herald.
 This post also appears on his blog, AlbertaPolitics.ca.
 By day, he is an employee of United Nurses of Alberta.

-Submitted image/ United Nurses of Alberta
+Image: Submitted/United Nurses of Alberta

 Thank you for reading this story…